jnhoward/jnhoward.github.io/index.md

 [PCAST](https://www.whitehouse.gov/wp-content/uploads/2024/04/AI-Report_Upload_29APRIL2024_SEND-2.pdf).
 Moreover, historical efforts at the interface of machine learning and physics culminated in the recent [2024 Nobel Prize in Physics](https://www.nobelprize.org/prizes/physics/2024/summary/), underscoring machine learning’s growing significance across scientific fields. \ \

 My research interests thus far have taken me on a tour around the UCs.
 I received my PhD from UC Irvine in 2022 under the co-supervision of Tim Tait and Daniel Whiteson.
 Before that I was an undergraduate student at UC Davis, where I worked with John Conway on machine learning applications in the CMS experiment.
-And my first research experience was working with Daniel Cebra and Manuel Calderón de la Barca Sanchez who study relativistic heavy ion physics at RHIC and CMS.
+And my first research experience was working with Daniel Cebra and Manuel Calderón de la Barca Sanchez who study relativistic heavy ion physics at STAR and CMS.
 "
     #url: "#test-link"
     #btn_label: "Read More"